Engagement Process

 Investor Roles

 Engagement is spearheaded by a lead investor or co-lead investors, who work with several contributing investors.
 Lead investors can focus on a specific company, sector, or theme; contributing investors form part of specific focus company engagement teams.
-Investors may also engage with focus companies on an individual basis as part of Climate Action 100+ but are required to: liaise with relevant network staff and/or lead investors to ensure engagement priorities and ambition are aligned with the goals of the initiative, as well as with the overall collaborative approach.
+Investors may also engage with focus companies on an individual basis as part of Climate Action 100+ but are asked to: liaise with relevant network staff and/or lead investors to ensure engagement priorities and ambition are aligned with the goals of the initiative, as well as with the overall collaborative approach.
 See chapters two and three Engagement Principles and Approaches of the Signatory Handbook to learn more.

 When signing on to the initiative, investors are asked to nominate which focus companies they wish to engage with and whether this is as a lead/co-lead investor, contributing investor, or individual engager.
 Asset owners can choose to join as investor supporters, which means they do not participate directly in engagements but can request that their investment managers or service providers responsible for engagements join the initiative.
 Investors can also become thematic or sectoral lead investors, seeking to deepen engagement by providing expertise in priority areas.
 See page 10 of the Signatory Handbook for more information on the selection of lead investors.